kiddliu/CppPrimer/Chapter19/README.md

 (b) A*

-(c) B. PS: when I try to print the human-friendly type name with foo function template in the previous answer, it outputs A and it apparently lose the reference when deducing the type.
+(c) B. PS: when I try to print the human-friendly type name with `foo` function template in the previous answer, it outputs `A` and it apparently lose the reference information when deducing the type.
 Fixed it by changing the function parameter type to `T&&`